Mrigank005/Mrigank005/README.md

 - 👋 Hi, I’m Mrigank Singh [@Mrigank005]
 - 👀 I’m interested in Coding and future technologies
-- 🌱 I’m currently learning C Language and Shell Programing
+- 🌱 I’m currently learning C Language, Python and Shell Script
 - 📫 You can reach me at mriganksingh2000@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I come from the lovely city of Kanpur and did my schooling at Delhi Public School, Kalyanpur.
 Now I am a first-year student of Computer Science and Engineering at UPES Dehradun, with a zeal for the coming age technologies and the developing skills of coding.
 Wanting to understand all the field of Computer Science, I am looking forward to meeting people who think like me and beginning this wonderful adventure together.